 The election of directors (Proposal 1) requires the affirmative vote of a plurality of the shares of Common Stock present in person or represented by proxy at the Meeting and entitled to so vote.
 Shares of Common Stock represented by proxies which are marked "withhold authority" with respect to the election of any one or more nominees for election as director will not be voted with respect to the nominee or nominees so indicated.
-The ratification of the selection of the independent registered public accounting firm of the Corporation (Proposal 2) requires the affirmative vote of a majority of the shares of Common Stock represented by proxy at the Meeting and entitled to so vote.
-Shares of Common Stock present in person or represented by proxy at the Meeting and entitled to so vote.
+The ratification of the selection of the independent registered public accounting firm of the Corporation (Proposal 2) requires the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the Meeting and entitled to so vote.
 Shares of Common Stock represented by proxies which are marked "abstain" with respect to Proposal 2 will be counted for the purpose of determining the number of shares present and entitled to vote, and shall therefore have the same effect as if the shares represented thereby were voted against such matter.
 Broker non-votes (where a nominee holding shares for a beneficial owner has not received voting instructions from the beneficial owner and such nominee does not possess or choose to exercise discretionary authority with respect thereto) will be treated as present for purposes of determining a quorum but not entitled to vote at the Meeting for the purpose of determining the number of votes needed with respect to each item to be voted upon, and shall therefore have no effect on Proposal 1 or Proposal 2.

-SHARE OWNERSHIP OF NOMINEES FOR ELECTION TO THE BOARD OF DIRECTORS, EXECUTIVE OFFICERS, AND CERTAIN BENEFICIAL OWNERS
+SHARE OWNERSHIP OF DIRECTORS, NOMINEES FOR ELECTION TO THE BOARD OF DIRECTORS, EXECUTIVE OFFICERS, AND CERTAIN BENEFICIAL OWNERS

-The following table sets forth information based on data provided to the Corporation, as of December 31, 2022, regarding the share ownership of each person who is known to the Corporation to have been a beneficial owner of more than five percent of the Common Stock of the Corporation, of each nominee for election to the Board of Directors of the Corporation, of certain executive officers, and of all directors and executive officers as a group:
+The following table sets forth information based on data provided to the Corporation, as of December 31, 2023, regarding the share ownership of each person who is known to the Corporation to have been a beneficial owner of more than five percent of the Common Stock of the Corporation, of each director, each nominee for election to the Board of Directors of the Corporation, of certain executive officers, and of all directors and executive officers as a group:

 Name of Director, Nominee to the Board of Directors, Officer, or Name of Beneficial Owner and Address Amount and Nature of Beneficial Ownership (1) Percent of Class

 Independent Directors and nominees to the Board of Directors:

-L. Price Blackford 43,043 (2)
+L. Price Blackford 44,571 (2)

 Simms C. Browning 23,226 (2)

-Donald G. Calder 109,622(3) (2)
+Donald G. Calder 114,535(3) (2)

-David C. Colander 31,579 (2)

 Jay R. Inglis 15,156 (2)

-David M. Poppe 8,500 (2)
+David M. Poppe 14,171 (2)

 Interested Directors and nominees to the Board of Directors (4):

-John C. Hill 64,396 (2)
+John C. Hill 67,963 (2)

-Wilmot H. Kidd 2,365,812(5) 8.5
+Wilmot H. Kidd 2,225,744(5) 7.8

-Wilmot H. Kidd IV 311,582 1.1
+Wilmot H. Kidd IV 312,946 1.1

 Other officers:

-Marlene A. Krumholz 17,663 (2)
+Marlene A. Krumholz 18,488 (2)

-Andrew J. O'Neill 79,772 (2)
+Andrew J. O'Neill 84,039 (2)

-Lawrence P. Vogel 13,182 (2)
+Lawrence P. Vogel 13,849 (2)

-All directors and officers as a group 3,083,533 11.0
+All directors and officers as a group 2,934,688 10.3

 Other greater than 5% beneficial owners:

-The Endeavor Foundation, Inc. (6) 9,442,503 33.7
+The Endeavor Foundation, Inc. (6) 9,427,234 33.2

-1060 Park Avenue
+1060 Park Avenue , ,

 New York, New York 10128

-Mrs. Wilmot H. Kidd 2,365,812(6) 8.5
+Mrs. Wilmot H. Kidd 2,225,744(6) 7.8

-1060 Park Avenue
+1060 Park Avenue , , ()

 New York, New York 10128